 Luisa Rollenhagen is a journalist and investor who writes about financial planning for Wealthsimple.
 She is a past winner of the David James Burrell Prize for journalistic achievement and her work has been published in GQ Magazine and BuzzFeed.
 Luisa earned her M.A. in Journalism at New York University and is now based in Berlin, Germany.

 A helpful way to think about equity is to imagine you want to sell something you own, like a diamond necklace.
 The amount of money you would receive for that necklace, which would roughly equate to the necklace’s original value and any appreciated value minus any repair costs and depreciation from wear and tear, would basically be the equity of the necklace.

 But while equity, in its most basic sense, refers to any monetary value tied up into an asset, it’s usually used in reference to real estate or stocks.
 For our purposes, equity represents the amount of money that a shareholder (i.e., you) would receive if a company’s assets were liquidated and all debt were paid off.
-However, there are many other sectors in which equity plays a crucial factor in determining value.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+However, there are many other sectors in which equity plays a crucial factor in determining value.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Equity in different sectors